 Functional Cognition and OT: Our Time to Shine

 While we typically consider speech therapists the cognitive and language experts, occupational therapists do play a big part in cognitive therapy.
-Functional cognition relates to the cognitive skills required to complete those daily activities we all know so well.
+Functional cognition relates to the cognitive skills required to complete those meaningful daily activities that we all know so well.

-So What Does This Include?
+So What Do These Self-Care Tasks Include?

 Think outside the box – I bet you can create some awesome activities or “worksheets” that are much more realistic and applicable to everyday life.